Component Translated Unfinished Unfinished words Unfinished characters Untranslated Checks Suggestions Comments

 Resource updated

-The “locales/pt-BR/server.json” file was changed. yesterday
+The “locales/pt-BR/client.json” file was changed.
+14 hours ago

 User avatar None